vmendivil/DockerHomeServer_Rpi/README.md

 6) Run docker-compose definition
     - Validate all environment folder locations in yaml file are created
+    - Validate all environment files are properly created, some of them:
+        - Traefik:
+            - Create final file based on *.example files
+        - shared/.htpasswd
+        - .env
+        - Wordpress:
+            - config/php.conf.uploads.ini
+        - Check for additional files to be created on yml file, otherwise error will be displayed when deploying
     - Ensure folders requiring specific permissions are created
     - Create containers, run: docker-compose -f docker-compose-traefik2.yml up -d
     - See logs to validate all is correct